 Do you suffer from an abnormal gait?
 If so, it can be difficult to determine exactly which VA rating category your condition falls into.

-For more than 30 years, we’ve helped veterans just like you fight for the benefits and compensation they deserve.
-Contact us today to discuss your claim and let’s take these next steps together.
+Since 1985, we’ve helped U.S. veterans living around the world fight for the benefits and compensation they deserve.
+Contact us today to discuss your claim.
+You won’t pay unless we win.

 Since there isn’t a specific rating for limping, you’d want to focus on the injury to your knee.
 You may have ratings for your knee, hip, and back as secondary-connections.
 Talk to a lawyer to get the most out of all of that.